-And if you want to slash your tax bill and generate tax-free income they are well worth looking into.
+And if you want to reduce your tax bill and generate tax-free income they are well worth looking into.

 30% income tax relief

-This tax year you can invest up to £200,000 in VCTs and receive a rebate of up to £60,000.
+This tax year you can invest up to £200,000 in VCTs and receive tax relief of up to £60,000.
 To benefit, you must have paid or owe as much tax during the tax year in which you invest.
 To keep the relief, you must hold the investment for at least five years.

-Although most VCTs are nominally growth investments, and any growth is tax free, the majority of returns (if there are any) are normally paid through tax-free dividends.
+Although most VCTs are growth investments, and any growth is tax free, the majority of returns (if any) are normally paid through tax-free dividends.

-A diverse, well-established VCT portfolio can produce a light thud of dividend cheques on the doormat throughout the year.
-Indeed, during the year to March 2015 the VCT sector paid out aggregate dividends of £240.3 million – an all-time high.
+A diverse, well established VCT portfolio can therefore produce the satisfying thud of dividend cheques on the doormat throughout the year.
+Indeed, during the 12 months to March 2018 the VCT sector paid out aggregate dividends of approximately £398 million.

 After the sale of a successful company within the portfolio, the profit will normally be distributed to investors as a larger or special dividend, and the remaining capital reinvested in new opportunities.

 Obviously tax-free dividends are better than taxable ones.
 The question is: how much better?
 The table below shows what taxable dividend you would currently need to match different rates of tax-free yield.

 |Tax-free dividend||Higher-rate taxpayer||Additional-rate taxpayer|

 How do I claim VCT income tax relief?